 History of the Colorpoint Cat

 The Colorpoint Shorthair cat was officially recognized in 1964 by the ‘Cat Fanciers Association’ and this is when they gained their official standing in cat-loving circles.
-While these cats are known as a variant of the classic Siamese cat and are still considered to be a part of the Siamese cat family, albeit with different color fur.
+These cats are known as a variant of the classic Siamese cat and are still considered to be a part of the Siamese cat family, albeit with different color fur.
 The breed originated when a Siamese cat was bred with an American Shorthair with a red coat.
 This produced a cat whose features resembled that of a Siamese cat, but who had a slightly different color to the traditional white Siamese cat.
 Thus, the Colorpoint Shorthair is a member of the Siamese family (and rocks those gorgeous Siamese features) but comes with an interesting reddish color variation to the usual white and grey color scheme.

 - The Colorpoint Shorthair is a super talkative breed and they love nothing more than telling their humans about their day.
 Their voices have a raspy tone and they will more than likely follow you around chatting, until they get the attention they deserve!